Heterogeneous causal effects of neighborhood policing in New York City with staggered adoption of the policy: Simulations using observed NYC precinct data

 This simulation framework is extremely informative about the performance of our approach on the application of interest, because we only control the magnitude and form of the treatment effect, and we have \textit{no control on the data generating process for the outcome}.
 This is a far more realistic simulation than simulations based completely on user-specified data generating models and will provide more insight into the performance of our approach for the \textit{data set at hand}.
 One can think of this simulation as a form of model checking or model validation, where we empirically evaluate the performance of our model on the observed data.
 If our model performs poorly that would indicate that either stationarity does not hold in the data or our model does not capture all sources of uncertainty.
 Note that approaches based on a no unmeasured confounding assumption can not evaluate their approach in this same manner as this simulation requires randomly assigning treatment times, which would alter the no unmeasured confounding assumption.

-We consider three distinct estimands for the simulation study: a time specific treatment effect ($\Delta(q)$ for $q=0, \dots, 9$), a cumulative treatment effect over time ($\overline{\Delta}(q)$ for $q=0, \dots, 9$), and $\overline{\Psi}(j, 9)$ for each covariate in our study.
-To estimate $f(\cdot)$, we specify a linear regression model in the covariates $\boldsymbol{X}_i$ and time since treatment adoption, $t - T_{0i}$.
+We consider two distinct estimands for the simulation study: a time specific treatment effect ($\Delta(q)$ for $q=0, \dots, 9$), and $\overline{\Psi}(j, 9)$ for each covariate in our study.
+To estimate $f(\cdot)$, we specify a linear regression model in the covariates $\boldsymbol{X}_i$ and time since treatment adoption, $t - T_{i0}$.
 We focus on bias, interval coverage, and efficiency for estimating each estimand.
 Interval coverage is the proportion of simulations in which the 95\% credible interval covers the true parameter.
-For brevity, we explore one simulation design here, though additional extensive simulations can be found in Appendices E and F, and a summary of which can be found in Section \ref{sec:addSim}.
-This simulation assumes no heterogeneity by covariates $\boldsymbol{X}_i$ and $\Delta(q)$ is set to $(5,10,20,5,4)$ for the first 5 time points, and zero for every subsequent time period.
+For brevity, we explore one simulation design here, though additional extensive simulations can be found in Appendices C,E, G and H, and a summary of which can be found in Section \ref{sec:addSim}.
 All prior distributions and model specifications are as described in Section \ref{sec:estimation}.